MicrosoftDocs/sdk-api/sdk-api-src/content/dsgetdc/nf-dsgetdc-dsgetdcnextw.md

-#### - DnsHostName [out, optional]

-Pointer to a string pointer that receives the DNS name of the domain controller.
-        This parameter receives <b>NULL</b> if no host name is known.
-The caller must free this memory when it is no longer required by calling <a href="https://msdn.microsoft.com/0e99483c-8cd7-402a-8bf6-1e0118764dd3">NetApiBufferFree</a>.

 #### - SockAddressCount [out, optional]

 Pointer to a <b>ULONG</b> value that receives the number of elements in the <i>SockAddresses</i> array.